robmckinnon/open_banking_ex/README.md

 # open_banking
-Elixir helper functions for using Open Banking APIs.
+Elixir helper functions for using the [UK Open Banking API](https://www.openbanking.org.uk).

+This Elixir API:

+- is not affliated with Open Banking.
+- is a work in progress.
-This Elixir API may change before a formal release is made.
+- may change before a formal release is made.
-It is a work in progress.

 ## Example usage: